-Adjusted ratio 1.1847
+Adjusted ratio 1:1.1847

-3.2 By applying the average back to incurred losses it is possible to obtain an IBNR figure for each catastrophe for each treaty accepted on inwards business and then to examine for both horizontal and vertical exhaustion within the treaty.
+3.2 By applying the average back to incurred losses it is possible to obtain an IBNR figure for each catastrophe for each treaty accepted on inwards business, and then to examine for both horizontal and vertical exhaustion within the treaty.

-3.3 If there is vertical exhaustion then the losses will be capped at that point but care has to be taken that there is not another acceptance from the same cedant at a higher level.
+3.3.1 If there is vertical exhaustion, then the losses will be capped at that point, but care has to be taken that there is not another acceptance from the same cedant at a higher level.
 The computer database will have to enable the computer to track through for higher layers from the same cedant and to carry excesses into those higher layers, making adjustments for the different percentage acceptances, before arriving at a cut-off figure.

-The picture can be very complicated according to the variety of different treaties accepted.
-There may be "second loss only" treaties, back-up treaties and parallel treaties.
+3.3.2 The picture can be very complicated according to the variety of different treaties accepted.
+There may be 'second loss only' treaties, back-up treaties and parallel treaties.
 Once a layer has been exhausted, it may be possible to move to a higher layer or it may be possible to move from a class reinsurance to a whole account and then to a top and drop.
 All these may be at different percentages of acceptance.
-In practice, the only practical course may be to have the computer print out the details of other acceptances from the same cedant and then for clerical intervention to be used to see the effect of each catastrophe on each treaty before a determination is made as to vertical exhaustion.
+In practice, the only practical course may be to have the computer print out the details of other acceptances from the same cedant, and then for clerical intervention to be used to see the effect of each catastrophe on each treaty before a determination is made as to vertical exhaustion.

-Nevertheless, vertical exhaustion is beginning to have a substantial effect on the inwards losses advised from the market on some catastrophes, particularly HUGO and 90A.
+3.3.3 Nevertheless, vertical exhaustion is beginning to have a substantial effect on the inwards losses advised from the market on some catastrophes, particularly Hurricanes Hugo and 90A.

-3.4 Horizontal exhaustion will occur where there are insufficient reinstatements available under the terms of the treaty to cover all the catastrophes impacting that layer in the year of account concerned and there are no back-up or top and drop treaties to cover the situation.
+3.4.1 Horizontal exhaustion will occur where there are insufficient reinstatements available under the terms of the treaty to cover all the catastrophes impacting that layer in the year of account concerned and there are no back-up or top and drop treaties to cover the situation.
 Such a position often arises.
-For example during 1989 there were several major catastrophes which gave rise to marine treaty losses:
+For example, during 1989 there were several major catastrophes which gave rise to marine treaty losses:

-Exxon Valdez Phillips Petroleum Fire Atlantic Richfield Arco B Platform Hurricane Hugo Chevron Refinery yet many of the treaties provided for only two reinstatements and could therefore cover only three catastrophes.
-The allocation of catastrophe claims to the treaty in such cases will depend on the date of loss but, because of the layers accepted from various cedants, can still give rise to inwards claims relating to all the catastrophes.
+Exxon Valdez, Phillips Petroleum Fire, Atlantic Richfield, Arco B Platform, Hurricane Hugo, and Chevron Refinery, yet many of the treaties provided for only two reinstatements, and could therefore cover only three catastrophes.
+The allocation of catastrophe claims to the treaty in such cases will depend on the date of loss, but, because of the layers accepted from various cedants, can still give rise to inwards claims relating to all the catastrophes.

-Since excess points have to be breached before reinsurance recoveries can arise it is possible for a payment to be made in partial settlement of losses arising from a specific catastrophe and for outstandings to be recorded only to be advised later that the claims from another catastrophe, which occurred earlier within the duration of the same treaty, have breached the excess point.
-Although practice varies and non-narine markets sometimes act differently from marine markets, generally the first settlement payment has to be refunded and the outstanding notification deleted from the record so that claims arising from the earlier catastrophe can take its place.

-However, practice varies in this regard.
-In marine treaties it is often the date of settlement which determines which catastrophe has preference.
-This factor introduces an element of choice into the equation on the part of the cedant.
+3.4.2 Since excess points have to be breached before reinsurance recoveries can arise, it is possible for a payment to be made in partial settlement of losses arising from a specific catastrophe and for outstandings to be recorded, only to receive later advices of claims from another catastrophe, which occurred earlier within the duration of the same treaty, that have breached the excess point.
+Although practice varies, and non-marine markets sometimes act differently from marine markets, generally the first settlement payment has to be refunded and the outstanding notification deleted from the record so that claims arising from the earlier catastrophe can take its place.
+However, with varying practice, this factor introduces an element of choice into the equation on the part of the cedant.